simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - Group of identical, load balanced VMs
     - Controlled by a scaling policy, e.g. when CPU is > X%, add another VMs or scheduled
     - Way of ensuring High Availability, if a machine stops, app keeps working
-    - Can manage multiple VMs easily w/ the same config
+    - Can manage multiple (identical) VMs easily w/ the same config
     - Auto scaling, run what you need, up or down
     - Elasticity - add/remove machines
 - App Service